This recipe for garlic creamy pesto pasta without cream is a great way to enjoy a smooth pesto without having to use milk or heavy cream.

 Now here is the trick: Set blender to low and let the ingredients mix together.

-The garlic creamy pesto will taste creamy, but without cream!
-If you are serving this over pasta, use some of the hot pasta water.
+If you are serving this over pasta, use the hot pasta water.
 Also, you can up the flavor by using hot chicken or vegetable stock.